parroit/parroit.github.com/_posts/2014-06-14-gulp-jsxify-transpile-your-html-templates-to-react-jsx-files.md

 in my `gulp.js` file.
 This option is an object that contains a key-value pair for each tag used: the key is the name of tag, the value is the path to the module.

 I then build requires looping though this object.
-It appar to be practical  enough, So I start
+It appear to be practical  enough, so I wrote the plugin, edit my gulp file, and start to move my templates code to html.

+### First problem: circular dependency

+The requires approach has a problem.
+It require configured React widgets in all templates, even if not used.
+When you start to have a bunch of widgets, this start to cause circular dependency, breaking my project.